PhantomCloak/PortfolioBlog/README.md

 404 - NotFound if content not present in database

 400 - Badrequest if something fails e.g database or constraint check

+### Tests
+Before the executing tests make sure `appsettings.json` is in the corresponding directory.

 # Why example web site is not working?
 MS-SQL requires minimum 2 gig of ram to run and current machine that I have has only 1 gig of ram so in the end MS-SQL was too heavy to lift for my cloud instance but it should work with operational database.